sukumarrekapalli/cognoprime/README.md

 ----------------InProgress------------
  NA
 9. Filter questions based on question type and apply it to relevant code.
+10. submit and feed response to the backend (options backend challenge to be solved)

 ----------------To be done---------------
-10. submit and feed response to the backend (options backend challenge to be solved)
+NA